 1. Hire a diverse range of skilled staff

 The first step towards becoming a more inclusive and diverse salon business starts with your team.
-In 2022, representation matters, and it is essential to build and grow your team with inclusivity in mind – there are many benefits in doing so.
-By hiring a diverse range of staff from different groups and communities, you will broaden your service offering whilst making space for original ideas, fresh perspectives and, ultimately, new clients.
+In 2024, representation matters, and it is essential to build and grow your team with inclusivity in mind—there are many benefits to doing so.
+By hiring a diverse range of staff from different groups and communities, you will broaden your service offering while making space for original ideas, fresh perspectives, and, ultimately, new clients.

 Find your focus

-For example, suppose you own a hair salon, and you want to broaden your service offering to cater to clients with Afro and textured hair.
-You will need to ensure that your salon has team members with the correct skill set and knowledge base to be able to provide the best quality service for this demographic of clientele.
+For example, suppose you own a hair salon and want to broaden your service offering to cater to clients with Afro and textured hair.
+You will need to ensure that your salon has team members with the correct skill set and knowledge base to provide the best quality service for this demographic of clientele.

 Similarly, if you want your salon to be fully inclusive towards trans and non-binary clients, employing a member of staff who can educate you and your team in this area is an excellent step toward becoming a more inclusive and diverse business.